jacopotagliabue/dag-card-is-the-new-model-card/README.md

 all built with out of the box functions from [Chart.js](https://www.chartjs.org/).
 * Table style is from [here](https://dev.to/dcodeyt/creating-beautiful-html-tables-with-css-428l).

+## Open Points / Backlog

+In no particular order, some open points and improvements to make the card builder a little less hackish (together with the TODOs already in the code, of course).

+* include a visualization of the model, even if it's just the standard Keras-generated pic.

 ## License
 This code is provided "as is" and it is licensed under the terms of the MIT license.